 Every landlord wants to receive rent in full and on time so It might be tempting to allow a tenant to send their rent from these P2P and gateway platforms and services like Venmo, Zelle, or CashApp.
 But, it’s clear that not every electronic payment option is in the best interest of the landlord and tenant.
 Although convenient for renters, these methods could be putting your business at risk.

-A better solution is to make sure you are using a property management software that integrates with merchant services to keep your rental business running smoothly with optimal cash flow.
+A better solution is to make sure you are using a property management software, like Rentec Direct, that integrates with merchant services to keep your rental business running smoothly with optimal cash flow.